-Pi Day is perfect for celebrating math, dropping nerdy puns galore, and eating America’s favorite circular, crust-contained dessert (pie, duh), so we’ve rounded up our favorite pie recipes, pie intel, and Pi Day deals and pie-related merchandise.
+Pi Day is perfect for celebrating math, dropping nerdy puns galore, and eating America’s favorite circular, crust-contained dessert (pie, duh), so we’ve rounded up our favorite pie recipes and tips, Pi Day history, and Pi Day deals—even some fun pie-related merchandise.
 Dig in!

 Pi Day History